Affiliated with the Texas A&M Association of Former Students

 NOTIFICATION OF ACCEPTANCE AT TEXAS A&M: Candidate shall notify the Scholarship committee of acceptance by Texas A&M as soon as possible.
 DISBURSEMENT OF SCHOLARSHIP FUNDS: The scholarship funds will be disbursed by the Texas A&M University financial aid office, after verification of GPA.

 VERIFICATION OF GPA: Before transferring funds to A&M each semester, the recipient must send the scholarship committee a current copy of his/her transcript on file.
 Transcripts must be received by December 25 (Fall grades) and June 1 (Spring grades) in order to receive the next semester’s disbursement.
 A PDF copy from the university web system is acceptable.
 Students enrolling at A&M for the first time, will only send a copy of their Fall A&M transcript (due January 1).
-The committee will verify that they maintain a 2.5 GPA and the required 12 hour enrollment.
+The committee will verify that they maintain a 2.5 GPA and the required 12-hour enrollment on the main A&M campus.
 Missing these deadlines could delay or cancel disbursement.
-The scholarship committee will need to know the student’s ID number in order to disperse funds to the correct account.
+The scholarship committee will need to know the student’s ID number in order to disburse funds to the correct account.

 TIPS ON APPLYING FOR A SCHOLARSHIP FROM WCAMC